Estonia: Second Soviet occupation

-The United States, United Kingdom, France, Germany, and the majority of other Western countries considered the annexation of Estonia by the Soviet Union illegal.
-Legal continuity of the Estonian state was preserved through the government-in-exile and the Estonian diplomatic representatives which Western governments continued to recognise.
 Thousands of Estonians opposing the second Soviet occupation joined a guerrilla movement known as the "Forest Brothers".
 The armed resistance was heaviest in the first few years after the war, but Soviet authorities gradually wore it down through attrition, and resistance effectively ceased to exist in the mid-1950s.
 The Soviets initiated a policy of collectivisation, but as farmers remained opposed to it a campaign of terror was unleashed.
 In March 1949 about 20,000 Estonians were deported to Siberia.
 Collectivization was fully completed soon afterwards.

-The Soviet Union began Russification, with hundreds of thousands of Russians and people of other Soviet nationalities being induced to settle in Estonia, which eventually threatened to turn Estonians into a minority in their own land.
+The Russian-dominated occupation authorities under the Soviet Union began Russification, with hundreds of thousands of ethnic Russians and other "Soviet people" being induced to settle in occupied Estonia, in a process which eventually threatened to turn indigenous Estonians into a minority in their own native land.
 In 1945 Estonians formed 97% of the population, but by 1989 their share of the population had fallen to 62%.
-The military presence was pervasive, with closed military zones occupying around one-fifth of the Estonian land and the entire surrounding sea.
-Access to coastal areas required permits, rendering the Estonian people physically isolated from the world outside the USSR.
+Occupying authorities carried out campaigns of ethnic cleansing, mass deportation of indigenous populations, and mass colonization by Russian settlers which led to Estonia losing 3% of its native population.
+By March 1949, 60,000 people were deported from Estonia and 50,000 from Latvia to the gulag system in Siberia, where death rates were 30%.
+The only permitted party was the ruling Communist Party, along with its youth organization.
 Economically, heavy industry was strongly prioritised, but this did not improve the well-being of the local population, and caused massive environmental damage through pollution.
 Living standards under the Soviet occupation kept falling further behind nearby independent Finland.
+The country was heavily militarised, with closed military areas covering 2% of territory.
+Islands and most of the coastal areas were turned into a restricted border zone which required a special permit for entry.
+Estonia was quite closed until the second half of the 1960s, when gradually Estonians began to covertly watch Finnish television in the northern parts of the country, thus getting a better picture of the way of life behind the Iron Curtain.

+The majority of Western countries considered the annexation of Estonia by the Soviet Union illegal.
+Legal continuity of the Estonian state was preserved through the government-in-exile and the Estonian diplomatic representatives which Western governments continued to recognise.